Los Angeles Domestic Violence Attorney

 The court is not allowed to make findings of domestic violence solely on the recommendation of the Family Court Services staff or a child custody evaluator, rather must consider any “relevant, admissible evidence,” submitted by both parties.
-A parent who the court believes committed an act or acts of domestic violence may still be able to be awarded some form of custody if:
+A parent who the court believes committed an act or acts of domestic violence may still be able to be awarded some form of custody if the parent has:

-- The parent completes a treatment program which met the criteria set forth by the California penal code;
+- Completed a treatment program which met the criteria set forth by the California penal code;

-- The parent has fully complied with any terms of probation or parole;
+- Complied with any terms of probation or parole;

-- The parent has completed a drug or alcohol program, if applicable;
+- Completed a drug or alcohol program, if applicable;

-- The parent has complied with any issued restraining order, and
+- Complied with any issued restraining order, and

 - If it is deemed to be in the best interests of the children for the parent to be awarded some level of custody.